 The Swedish transport agency has called for a ban on all electric scooters after a 27-year-old man was killed while riding one of the popular vehicles on Thursday evening.

 The accident in the town of Helsingborg, north of Malmö, came just one day after scooters were introduced to the city.

-Following the death, which is the first in Sweden when an electric scooter is involved, the Swedish Transport agency’s investigator is now calling for a ban on all scooter companies in Sweden.
+Following the scooter death, which is the first in Sweden where an electric scooter is involved, the Swedish Transport agency’s investigator is now calling for a ban on all scooter companies in Sweden.

 “We have been waiting for a serious accident to occur, and it is of course extra tragic when it causes someone’s death,” investigator Hans Cassepierre told Swedish media Aftonbladet. ”We are by the opinion that this is a vehicle that should not be allowed in traffic.”